 - Soprano and Gravel: Dorton handles the harshes and also does occasional clean harmonies with Thomas, while Thomas handles the cleans and Stelzpflug occasionally contributed harsh shrieks as well when he was in the band (as of his departure, Thomas handles at least some of his parts).

 - Special Guest: Mikey Reeves has guest leads on "For Red Cloud" and "Transmit to Disconnect", while Wes Hauch (prior to joining) delivered his own guest lead on "Again".
+Gabe Seeber (The Kennedy Veil), meanwhile, tracked session drums on the third full-length due to Samuel Santiago's dismissal.

 - Surprisingly Gentle Song: "Vicious Lives".